-Market indices 2011 2010
+Market indices 2012 2011

-Effect in Effect in
+Change in index % Effect in SAR'000 Change in index % Effect in SAR'000

-Change in index % SAR'000 Change in index % SAR'000
+OAROOO

-Tadawul +5 41,027 +5 38,758
+Tadawul +5 41,354 +5 41,027

 34. Liquidity risk

 Liquidity risk is the risk that the Bank will be unable to meet its net funding requirements.
 Liquidity risk can be caused by market disruptions or credit downgrades, which may cause certain sources of funding to dry up immediately.
 To mitigate this risk, management has diversified funding sources and assets are managed with liquidity in mind, maintaining a healthy balance of cash, cash equivalents, and readily marketable securities.